Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The dispersion relations

-If we add the contribution from $m$ and $E_{0}$ we recover the $h_{\mathbf{k}}$ matrix in Eq.(\ref{E_matrix}) defined in section \ref{section2}.
+Note the change in the choice of sign on the last two equations as a consequence of the ordering wave vector $\bm{Q}$.
+If we add the contribution from $\Delta_{0}$ and $\epsilon_{0}$ we recover the ${\cal H}(\bm{k})$ matrix in Eq.(\ref{E_matrix}) defined in section \ref{secII}.

-We would like to highlight the derivation of the $\mathbf{k}$ dependence in $V_{\mathbf{k}}$, which came from the $\Delta$'s in $t_{i,j}$.
-We take the first neighbors inter-plane.
-In this case, the sum in $\delta$ take in to account the eight different neighbors inter-plane on the BCT lattice.
-They are listed in the table (\ref{table1}) and represented in the Fig.\ref{neighbours}.
-The first sum in $\delta$ taking the $t_{1}$ term produce the $\gamma^{1}_{k}$ and the second sum give us $f_{SL}(\mathbf{k})$.
-This last terms can be $f_{m}(\mathbf{c})$ or $f_{m}(\mathbf{k})$ depending on the definition of $t_{ij}$.
-This complete our demonstration of the relation that have been presented so far in that section.
+We would like to highlight the derivation of $\bm{k}$ dependence in $\Delta(\bm{k})$.
+We take the first neighbors interlayer and, in this case, the sum in $\delta$ takes in to account eight different neighbors interlayer in the BCT lattice represented in Fig.\ref{neighbours}.
+The first sum in $\delta$ for $t_{1}$ hopping produces the $\gamma^{1}_{k}$ factor and the second sum produces the $f_{SL}(\bm{k})$ function, which can assume $f_{c}(\bm{k})$ or $f_{m}(\bm{k})$, as defined in Eq.(\ref{dispersionCSL}) and (\ref{dispersionMSL}), depending on the definition of $t_{ij}$.
+This complete our demonstration of the relation presented in section \ref{secII}.